Conference Info

 Yet, the registration would be necessary – all details to be announced in June.

-SCIENTIFIC AND ADVISORY COMMITTEE
+SCIENTIFIC AND ADVISORY COMITTEE

 • Dr. Stanisława Trebunia-Staszel, Jagiellonian University Krakow, Institute for Ethnology and Cultural Anthropology, Head of Postgraduate program of Museum Studies at Cathedra of Heritage and Theory of Museology,